erikthetechhobo/Sveltekit-SinglePage-PWA/README.md

 # Sveltekit Single Page PWA

-This is a template for a Single Page Progressive Web App(SPPWA)
+This is a template for a Unity3D html build game with PWA capabilities

 Viewable [here](https://sveltekit-singlepage-pwa.herokuapp.com/)